salesforce/ai-economist/README.md

 # Foundation: An Economic Simulation Framework

-This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society of agents and governments**.
+This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society with both agents and governments**.

 Foundation provides a [Gym](https://gym.openai.com/)-style API: